oriol-pomarol/codegeo_workshops/README.md

 # CodeGEO Workshops: Practical Insights on ML for Geoscientists

-The CodeGEO Workshops have been created by the DPG Coding/ML group (Department of Physical Geography, Utrecht University), to provide an easy way into machine learning for our colleagues and fellow geoscientists everywhere.
+The CodeGEO Workshops have been created by the DPG Coding/ML group (Department of Physical Geography, Utrecht University), to provide an easy way into machine learning for our colleagues and fellow geoscientists elsewhere.

 ## Table of Contents